hayk2377/Achaye/README.md

-# Pharmaco
+# Achaye Dating
-The project is inteded to make finding medicine easy.
-It helps users find the nearest pharmacy that has thier medicine.
+The project is inteded to make finding romantic partners easy.
+It helps users find good partners based on their preferences.
-### It has two main business features

-* Users can search for medicine and can order to reserve it via the app.
-They can later pick it up themselves or get it delivered to them via other means(outside the scope of the app).
-* It helps pharmacy owners display the price and amount of drugs they have in store.

 ### Group Members
 | Name | Id |
 | -------- | ------- |